van007/Prompt2Powerpoint/README.md

 ### Option 3: Real Images with Pexels (Optional)
 1. Get a free API key from <a href="https://www.pexels.com/api/" target="_blank">Pexels</a>
 2. Add the key in Settings
-3. Toggle "Use Real Images" in the image options
+3. Select "Pexels Stock Images" in the image options

+### Option 4: Local Images from Your Computer (New)
+1. Select "Local Images" in the image source options
+2. Click "Select Image Folder" and choose a folder containing images
+3. Images are matched to slides by:
+   - Exact title match (e.g., "Introduction.jpg" for "Introduction" slide)
+   - Slide number (e.g., "slide1.jpg", "slide_1.png")
+   - Keywords from slide titles

 ## 📝 Usage Guide